-Sir William attended the Earls Court Motor Show that October.
-Closely monitoring crowds on the Jaguar stand, he noted to a subordinate; “There’s not enough interest being shown in the S-Type, we must do something quickly.”
+Sir William attended the London Earls Court Motor Show that October.
+Closely monitoring crowds on the Jaguar stand, he noted to a subordinate, “There’s not enough interest being shown in the S-Type, we must do something quickly.”
 Dancing girls weren’t really the Jaguar CEO’s style, so on his return to Coventry he immediately set to work.

 Exactly a year later in October 1966, Jaguar launched XJ16 as the 420.
 Changes also ran to the fitment of a mildly detuned twin carburettor version of the 4.2 litre XK engine, an improved cooling system, negative earth electrics and safety-related revisions to the interior.
 The availability of the innovative Marles Varamatic Bendix variable-ratio power steering further improved the car’s road behaviour over the S-Type and Mark 2 models, while the extra power and torque made for a usefully faster car than the 3.8 litre ‘S.

-Nevertheless, despite its importance to the marque’s fortunes during this difficult period, the 420 has always been viewed as a stopgap car and because neither are regarded by the cognoscenti as all-time classics, both S-Type and 420 have languished in the shadow of the more familiar and much loved Mark 2.
-Even Jaguar own people seemed at best ambivalent about the car, a former senior engineer telling this author, the 420 “was an awkward car… its styling was peculiar”.
+Nevertheless, despite its importance to the marque’s fortunes during this difficult period, the 420 has always been viewed as a stopgap car and because neither are regarded by the cognoscenti as all-time classics, both S-Type and 420 have languished in the shadow of the more familiar and more loved Mark 2.
+Even Jaguar’s own people seemed at best ambivalent about the car, a former senior engineer telling this author, the 420 “was an awkward car… its styling was peculiar”.
 Awkward or not, the car’s success in the United States was both undeniable and vital.

 Stopgap cars are generally dismissed as children of expediency and therefore languish in the wake of more inspired fare.
 So even if we can argue the 420 isn’t one of Jaguar’s all-time greats, its place in history as one of their most commercially significant might instead be something to coalesce around.